ntustison/ANTsXMouseBrainMapping/README.md

 </details>

 <details>
-<summary>Step 3:  Extract points in P56, propagate to all developmental atlases, build model</summary>
+<summary>Step 3:  Extract points from P56 labels, propagate to all developmental atlases, and build the model</summary>

 ```python